9michal/8proScraper/README.md

 # firstScraper
-First price scraper witn Python and MongoDB.
+First price scraper with Python and MongoDB.\
+Scrap price for Redmi Note 8 Pro on four websites.